6 Best Longboarding Helmets That Can Save Your Life [2022 Reviews]

 triple eight sweatsaver longboard helmet

-The Sweatsaver is another great longboarding helmet option.
+Bumping up in price slightly, the Sweatsaver is another one of the best longboarding helmet options that can ring in as high as $69.99.
 The sizing tends to run a little smaller than average so keep that in mind and pay attention to the reviews and listen to what other riders say about it.

 Triple Eight is an exceptional longboard safety brand.
-We’ve picked to be part of our best wrist guard article as well.
-They are huge in the board sport safety niche.
+We included the brand to be part of our best wrist guard article as well.
+They are huge in the board sports safety niche.

 Pro-Tec Classic Longboard Helmet